 QVscribe for Jama Prerequisites

-QVscribe is an Add-in (extension) for Google Chrome with the following prerequisites for installation:
+QVscribe is an Add-in (extension) for Google Chrome and Microsoft Edge with the following prerequisites for installation:

 Currently, QVscribe supports Jama Connect(Cloud) 8.58.0.

 Tested on: Non-Production version

 Screen Resolution: Minimum of 1024 × 768 screen resolution.

 Supported Browsers: Google Chrome – Supported by QVscribe (Note: Jama is only supported on Chrome versions released over past 12 months)